 John Templon grew up near Princeton, New Jersey where he first fell in love with college basketball while watching the Princeton Tigers in the 1990’s.
-From there he went on to cover MAAC basketball at a local newspaper and then Northwestern, DePaul, Loyola (Ill.), UIC and Chicago State in Chicago.
 He’s covered the NCAA tournament, numerous in-season tournament and regular season games, and basketball at every level of collegiate competition including Division I, II, III and NAIA.
-His coverage is rooted in the belief that you have to go to games to understand life blood of a university and its fans and that college basketball is the world’s most beautiful game.
+John is the Editor In Chief and Owner of NYC Buckets and his tempo-free analysis with a human side approach is the basis of everything on the site.
+Author Page Twitter

-Ryan Peters grew up near Hartford, Connecticut, rooting for the Mets, Giants, Hartford Whalers, and Connecticut Huskies.
-His passion for NEC basketball began when his alma mater, the Sacred Heart Pioneers, almost captured their first ever NEC postseason title and NCAA tournament birth during the 2006-2007 season.
+Ryan Peters grew up near Hartford, Connecticut.
+His passion for NEC basketball began when his alma mater, the Sacred Heart Pioneers, almost captured their first ever NEC postseason title and NCAA tournament bid during the 2006-2007 season.
 Since then, he has closely followed the Pioneers and their NEC opponents, which eventually led to the creation of the Pioneer Pride Blog in November of 2011.
-Mid-major Division I basketball has always intrigued Ryan, because of the purity of the game and the intensity of the student-athletes playing it.
-His goal in covering the NEC on Big Apple Buckets is to provide a fan’s passionate perspective while using a statistical approach to analyze and break down the game.
-He currently resides in Maryland, where he can be found in front of his laptop on most winter nights watching the grainy internet feeds of various NEC games.
+His goal in covering the NEC on NYC Buckets is to provide a fan’s passionate perspective while using a statistical approach to analyze and break down the game.
+He currently resides in Maryland, where he’s found in front of his laptop on most winter nights watching the grainy internet feeds of various NEC games.
+Author Page Twitter